-Chinese New Year is coming soon.
-Many households have started preparation to welcome the new year and “spring-cleaning” the home is a priority.
+With a new year upon us, many families are prepared to welcome the new year and “spring-cleaning” the home is a priority.
 Cleaning tasks include wiping away dust and dirt, throwing away no longer needed stuff, reorganizing specific areas and so forth.
 This applies too to your financial house.
-TIME FOR AN ANNUAL REVIEW OF YOUR FINANCES.
+Time for a regular “Kondo-ing” (review) of your finances!

 Your past year’s personal finances may have seen it’s good, bad, and ugly moments.
 So, like your house, it could use a thorough clean-up or overhaul.
 Take this opportunity to review your financial situation and plan the necessary corrective actions.

 Here are seven areas you could look at for any changes required to keep your financial house tidy and neat for the next year.

 - Consolidate your banking accounts